The Notorious B.I.G.: 1997: Conclusion of development on Life After Death

 In January 1997, Wallace was ordered to pay $41,000 in damages following an incident involving a friend of a concert promoter who claimed Wallace and his entourage beat him following a dispute in May 1995.
 He faced criminal assault charges for the incident, which remains unresolved, but all robbery charges were dropped.
 Following the events, Wallace spoke of a desire to focus on his "peace of mind" and his family and friends.

 The development of Life After Death concluded in January 1997 for a March 25 release.
 In February 1997, Wallace traveled to California to promote Life After Death.
 On the morning of February 16, Wallace began preparations for the day's work.
 He had arrived in Los Angeles two weeks before the Soul Train Music Awards to film the video for his album's lead single, "Hypnotize".
 The three-day shoot, with a budget of $700,000, was both a promotional effort and a statement of his return to the music scene.
-"Hypnotize" was officially released on March 4, 1997, debuting at number two in the U.S., just behind Combs' "Can't Nobody Hold Me Down".
-"Hypnotize" later reached number one.
+"Hypnotize" was officially released on March 4, 1997.
+It debuted at number two in the U.S. and later reached number one.

 After production of the video had ended, Wallace recorded his vocals for Combs' upcoming album, Hell Up in Harlem; following the former's death, the album was retitled No Way Out.
 He was posthumously featured on the tracks "Victory" and "It's All About the Benjamins".